Island Line Trail

-The Island Line Trail, also known as the Colchester Causeway, is a 13.4 mi rail trail located in northwest Vermont.
-It comprises the Burlington Bike Path (Burlington), Colchester Park (Colchester) and the Allen Point Access Area (South Hero).
+The Island Line Trail, also known as the Island Line Rail Trail or Colchester Causeway, is a 14.4 mi rail trail located in northwest Vermont.
+It starts near Oakledge Park (Burlington) and comprises the Burlington Bike Path (Burlington), Airport Park and Causeway Park (Colchester), and the Allen Point Access Area (South Hero).
+The causeway portion of the trail extends out into Lake Champlain.
+The trail is relatively flat, and its surfaces include a mix of paved/cement (Oakledge Park and Burlington Bike Path), gravel (the stretch by the Colchester parks), and gravel/crushed stone (the Causeway).
 The trail follows the route of the Island Line railroad, built by the Rutland Railroad in 1901.